Introductory Certificate in Arabic Language 2018/19

 - To develop students’ insight into the nature of language and culture with the opportunity to understand Middle Eastern or Islamic societies through knowing the language.

 To enable students to demonstrate intellectual, transferable and practical skills.

 The programme has been structured to allow entry for beginners to the language.
 However, as some students find Arabic challenging in the initial stages in particular, it begins with a 4-week pre-sessional course.

 At the end of the pre-sessional course students will take a progress test.
-If they pass the test successfully (pass mark is 60), they will be able to register onto the Introductory Certificate in Arabic Language as an official student on the SQA-accredited programme.
+If they pass the test successfully, with pass mark of 65, they will be able to register onto the Introductory Certificate in Arabic Language as an official student on the SQA-accredited programme.
 Students who fail the test will not be able to continue on the programme but the College may be able to offer other options, such as informal evening classes to offer support in improving their language skills.

 The Introductory Certificate in Arabic Language consists of:

 - Pre-sessional course (4 weeks of teaching)

 - Arabic as a Foreign Language SCQF 5 (a further 8 weeks of teaching)